-If a development will result in resident relocation during the construction period, the application must include a narrative detailing the tenant relocation plan addressing the method(s) for relocating residents, provide a breakdown of any associated costs, and identify if tenants will be permanently displaced.
+If a development will result in resident relocation during the construction period, the application must include a narrative detailing the tenant relocation plan addressing the method(s) for relocating residents, provide a breakdown of any associated costs, and identify if tenants will be permanently

-(29) Rental Subsidy Contract

-OHFA will only consider subsidy that is awarded to a specific project (project-based) by a third-party such as a public housing authority, the U.S. Department of Agriculture Rural Development (USDA) or other entity.
+(29)(28) Rental Subsidy Contract When is this due?
+Pre-Application Final Application X 8609 OHFA will only consider subsidy that is awarded to a specific project (project-based) by a third-party such as a public housing authority, the U.S. Department of Agriculture Rural Development (USDA) or other entity.
 If the public housing authority is part of the development team, the third-party requirement is waived.
 All rental subsidy contracts or commitments must include the number of units and bedroom types with rents matching those being assumed in the AHFA.

-For existing Section 8 Housing Assistance Payment (HAP) contracts, the application must include the following:

-- Original HAP contract - The most recent renewal contract (if applicable) - The current rent schedules - For applications in which the development team is seeking an Option 1: Mark-Up-To-Market Renewal, the Application must include the rent comparability study (RCS) submitted to HUD with documentation evidencing that HUD has received such RCS for review.
+For existing Section 8 Housing Assistance Payment (HAP) contracts, the application must include the following: Original HAP contract The most recent renewal contract (if applicable) The current rent schedules For applications in which the development team is seeking an Option 1: Mark-Up-To-Market Renewal, the Application must include the rent comparability study (RCS) submitted to HUD with documentation evidencing that HUD has received such RCS for review.
 For projects seeking to utilize the HUD Rental Assistance Demonstration (RAD) program under Components 1 or 2 must have a Commitment to Enter into a Housing Assistance Payments (CHAP).

-For all other forms of project-based rental assistance, the following information is required

-- The number of units per bedroom size that will receive rent subsidies; - The amount of rent subsidy that will be provided for each unit; - Utility allowances for each unit type; - If the subsidy will increase as rents increase; - The history of success in receiving the rent subsidies: - Statement of understanding that there is a 30-year rent restriction associated with the LIHTC; and - How long the subsidy will be provided

-(30) Scattered Site Development Map
+For all other forms of project-based rental assistance, the following information is required The number of units per bedroom size that will receive rent subsidies; The amount of rent subsidy that will be provided for each unit; Utility allowances for each unit type; If the subsidy will increase as rents increase; The history of success in receiving the rent subsidies: Statement of understanding that there is a 30-year rent restriction associated with the LIHTC; and How long the subsidy will be provided (30)(29) Scattered Site Development Map When is this due?
+Pre-Application Final Application X 8609 Any application with 10 or more sites, 50% or fewer of which are contiguous, must provide a detailed map clearly identifying the location of all buildings and parcels considered for the application.
+(31)(30) Scope of Work (Rehabilitation or Adaptive Reuse Only) When is this due?
+Pre-Application Final Application X 8609 X At Final Application, and 8609, applicants must submit a complete Scope of Work Form for rehabilitation and adaptive reuse projects.

+Final Application X

+(32)(31) Site Visit Documents

+When is this due?
+Pre-Application

+OHFA may conduct a site review at Final Application submission and may deem the site unsuitable.
+Applications must include:

-Any application with 10 or more sites, 50% or fewer of which are contiguous, must provide a detailed map clearly identifying the location of all buildings and parcels considered for the application.
+- o a detailed aerial map clearly depicting the physical location of the site, the nearest intersection, and all roads leading to the site; and - photos of the site and surrounding properties.

-(31) Scope of Work (Rehabilitation or Adaptive Reuse Only)
+4 (33)(32) Supportive Services Plan & Providers ٦ 557 (52) Supportive OCI VICES ı ıaıı G i iovideis